gatblau/artisan/recipe/java/readme.md

-# Java Recipe - Quarkus in OpenShift
+# Java Recipe - Quarkus & OpenShift Pipelines

 This recipe provides a quick start for a Java Web Service using Quarkus